martinschorb/pyem/readme.md

 ### a Python package to interact with SerialEM to enable automated Transmission Electron Microscopy

 1. [Installation instructions](#installation)
-  - How to use this jupyter notebook
-  - install necessary dependencies in Python
-  - install/update emTools

 2. [Function List](#Functions)